purescript/governance/README.md

 *   Sending PRs
 *   Reviewing PRs

+### Role Changes

+*   Core owners may choose to step down and leave the organization at any time.
+*   Core collaborators may be promoted to owners at the discretion of the rest of the owners.

 ## Making Decisions

 Most decisions which directly concern the language, compiler, or core libraries